whatsopt/WhatsOpt/README.md

 <pre>
   pip install smt==0.3.4 salib==1.3.3 thrift==0.11.0
 </pre>

+To enable server code generation, you will have to install Apache Thrift compiler as well.

 ### Development setup
 This is the typical development mode of a Rails application, it is simpler to install than a typical production server (with a full-blown web server and database engine).
 It will allow you to get started with WhatsOpt in your local environment.